 EverEnviro is responsible for overall project monitoring as well as implementation of regulatory requirements across project operations.
-EverEnviro has appointed one (1) Project Head, one (1) Plant Head, one (1) EHS Head, one (1) Admin/HR Head, and three (3) Operations Staff (one each for overseeing civil work, mechanical work, and feedstock management) at the site.
-EverEnviro Resource Management Private Limited has outsourced project works (civil and mechanical) to Thermax Limited and further subcontractors.
-There are four subcontractors engaged on the project: Pooja Jadhav and Associates (civil), JP Industries (mechanical), Primove Engineering Pvt Ltd (mechanical), and Atmos Power (operations).
+EverEnviro has appointed one (1) Project Head, one (1) Plant Head, one (1) EHS Head, one (1) Admin/HR Head, and three (3) Operations Staff (one each for overseeing civil work, mechanical work, and feedstock management respectively) at the project site.
+EverEnviro Resource Management Private Limited has outsourced project works (civil and mechanical) to Thermax Limited.
+Thermax Limited has further engaged local subcontractors.
 As per the Contract Agreement of EverEnviro Resource Management Private Limited with EPC Contractor Thermax Limited, the contractor and further subcontractors are primarily responsible for the implementation of EHS aspects on site.
 Individual contractors and subcontractors are responsible for OHS and Welfare of the workers.

+Further, Contractor Thermax Limited, and subcontractors Jagdamba Construction Company and Primove Engineering Pvt Ltd, both sub-contractors have one (1) Safety Officer each at the site.
 The Safety Officer of Thermax Limited reports to the EHS Head appointed by EverEnviro and is responsible for implementation of site safety requirements.
 Thermax Limited has developed an occupational health, safety, and environment (OHSE) policy and procedures for site safety.
 This policy has been reviewed and approved by EverEnviro.
-The Safety Officer of sub-contractors report to the Safety Officer of Thermax Limited.
+The Safety Officer of Jagdamba Construction Company and Primove Engineering Pvt Ltd report to the Site-in-charge of Thermax Limited.
 All the Safety Officers are responsible for compliance with the OHSE policies and procedures.